lamassu/petri-runner/design.md

 ## Transition classes

 We already met a class of transitions, namely all transitions with a given *name*.
 We can define other arbitrary classes, based on tags.
 For instance, we could define a *user_ok* class, that indicates that a user has confirmed the screen.
-We can statically analyze that no two transitions of this class can ever fire, similarly to how we do it in the case of *names*.
+We can statically analyze that no two transitions of this class can ever simultaneously fire, similarly to how we do it in the case of *names*.

 This could much simplify code design, as every confirm button press could just generate a *user_tap* event.
 If done in combination with timeouts, we could really simplify many screens.
 We could do the same for *user_abort*.
-We could even create a *tap_or_timeout_30s* tag, although that's not a huge improvement over *user_tag,timeout_30s*.
+We could even create a *tap_or_timeout_30s* tag, although that's not a huge improvement over *user_tap,timeout_30s*.

 ## Hooking up streams